 Starbucks Corp at Stifel Cross Sector Insight Conference (Virtual) – 6/10

 Answer – Patrick J. Grismer: We could not be more pleased with how the business in China has been recovering.
 Of course, the first step of that was rapidly reopening stores as market conditions and government guidelines would allow and pivoting quickly to accommodate customers’ new expectations around physical distancing.
 So the team moved quickly to accommodate customers how they wanted to be met, and that included dialing up our focus on Mobile Order & Pay and the mobile order for delivery.
-So as we mentioned in our 8-K, we saw nice improvement compared to pre-COVID-19 levels that appear to be fairly sticky in terms of the extent to which consumers are pivoting to more of a Mobile Order & Pay or mobile order for delivery experience.
-So we’re pleased with how the team has pivoted in that regard.
+So as we mentioned in our 8-K, we saw nice improvement compared to pre-COVID-19 levels that appear to be reasonably sticky in terms of the extent to which consumers are pivoting to more of a Mobile Order & Pay or mobile order for the delivery experience.
+So we’re pleased with how the team has shifted in that regard.

 Six Flags Entertainment Corp at William Blair Growth Stock Conference – 6/10